Federation Tower

 The complex is owned by the AEON Corporation, a Russian private international investment group.
 The complex consists of two towers built on one podium.
 Tower East is a 97-story structure and Tower West is a 63-story structure.
+The complex is bounded by a rectangle of 3 alleys & a driveway.
+All three alleyways are named Krasnopresnenskaya Embankment, but the driveway on its east side is named 3rd Main Street.
+On 30 July 2023, across the alley from the back entrance, on the first floor, an aircraft (a Ukrainian drone) crashed into Rosbank (whose address is 1st Krasnogvardeisky Direction 19) & exploded, causing a small amount of damage to its facade.

 Tower East

 Planning and early development

 The higher tower of the complex located in the eastern part of lot number 13 was formerly known as Tower "A".
 But in November 2006, to avoid name competition with Naberezhnaya Tower, it was renamed Tower "Vostok (East)".
 Tower East is designed to have 95 above-ground and 3 underground floors, and 17 high-speed elevators will be installed there (JP.
 Kocher).
 According to the company Potok, which is the builder of the tower, it used grade B90 concrete which is twice as strong as regular concrete and will allow the skyscraper to withstand a direct hit of an aircraft.
 In early December 2009, the Potok Corporation management (ex-Mirax Group) announced that in the case of financial problems it could reduce the number of floors of Tower East from 95 to 64 floors.
 However, in March 2010, the company's management stated that Tower East would be completed according to the original project design.

 The construction of this tower is the second stage of the entire complex construction, and during the construction of the first tower, "Zapad (West)", its design underwent some significant changes and became radically different from the original version.
 In the first place, the square footage of the floors changed, and visually the tower became thicker at the base to the extent that a part of the floors, starting with the 11th, protrude a little beyond the 13th lot borderline.
 The tower core was significantly revised, too, and now has a trapezoidal shape rather than hexagonal as in the earlier design.
 The load-bearing columns became twice as thick; therefore, the amount of concrete required for the construction of the columns increased 4 times, and, consequently, significantly increased the total mass of the building.